shahdk33/7-days-of-python/day2/README.md

 ## Main goal
 experiment with python GUI and get familiar with python basics by making a simple  game

+## Areas of Improvement for future work

+1. high score system
+2. button to restart or play again after game over
+3. better UI rather than just squares and circles

 ## Citations

 I followed along a youtube video by Bro Code (Youtube) to help me get started understanding how to use GUI in python for this specific project